LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+5 PM -
+Made good progress.
+I got the buttons working with the price of the upgrades (which'll easily translate to managers too).
+I also made it so that you could only buy an upgrade if you had enough bits, which can also translate very easily to the managers.
+Tomorrow I think I'll work on implementing managers and having them contribute to the total amount of bits every second or so.
+That'll be more JavaScript.
+But I'm proud of my work with the CSS - it certainly wasn't easy but I used some flex-wrap stuff I learned.
+Very fun.
+Good progress today!
+I'm sure tomorrow will be great too!

+Nov.
 4 PM -
 Made good progress.
 I met with Mori this afternoon and he explained a lot of ideas to me, which helped greatly.
 He didn't write all my code though; important distinction.
 I also did a few more freeCodeCamp lessons on flexbox so you could say I'm starting to get the hang of it.
 Like I said before, once this basic skeleton is done, I imagine it'll be smoother sailing.
 I'll just have to learn more about styling, which seems a lot more fun!
 I can't wait for the animations and dropdown menus...